 Added by Judi Daly on December 26, 2014 at 10:30am — No Comments

 If you’re lucky, you received some great new horse equipment for Christmas.
 Whether you got that new pair of boots that you needed, or your horse got a new blanket and halter, chances are that you now have some old equipment that you don’t really need.
-During this season of giving, that old equipment…Continue
+During this season of giving, that old equipment can be the perfect way to make a generous gift to a local rescue or…Continue

 Added by Classic Equine Equipment on December 26, 2014 at 10:00am — No Comments